-Traditionally, the legal industry’s approach to pricing has been to use an expert view of the amount of time it will take to deliver relevant services to their customer.
+Traditionally, the legal industry’s approach to pricing has been to use an expert view of the amount of time it will take to deliver relevant services to customers.
 In small firms this practice makes sense, however, during within a scaled situation, estimations can lead to a number of issues:

 - Profitability Blindfolds: It is easy for lawyers to practice gaining customer relationships and winning clientele rather than focusing on the scope of the project for time requirements and billing purposes.
 This places a profitability blindfold on the relationship and working engagement.
 Having a glowing client portfolio is ideal, however, having a business margin proving positive rather than low or negative is the key to success for all firms.

 Removing Engagement and Pricing Challenges Within Lawyer-to-Client Relationships